CuBoulder/cu_classes_bundle/API.md

 This documentation is a combination of the official Oracle Enrollment Web Services Users Guide documentation, information provided by UIS, and what we've learned through trial and error.

-It is vrey unlikely that this documenation is or will ever will be 100% accurate.
-It is provided without warrantee to help anyone else attempting to work this API.
+It is very unlikely that this documenation is or will ever will be 100% accurate.
+It is provided without warranty to help anyone else attempting to work this API.

 ##SSR_GET_CLASSES